DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-Regarding the final approach, I decided to take the solution written by the 2nd place team in the challenge.
+Regarding the final approach, I take the solution of the Hello World team, which classified in second place in the official challenge.

 They implemented a recommender system that includes a denoising autoencoder that takes in input the tracks and the artists of a playlist, then a character level cnn that takes the playlist's title in input, and the overall model is just an ensamble of the twos.

 For simplicity, I just considered the Denoising autoencoder model.
 -->

 ---